GreatBahram/dsa/data-structures/week05/notes.md

 ## AVL Trees

+If you have any problem with basic rotations, it is better to watch [this video](https://www.youtube.com/watch?v=u3OVSkuOdqI) before carrying on with the course's videos.

 ### Intro

 We learned that in order to our search operations be fast we need to find a way to balance the tree.
 But before that we need a way to measure balance tree.